- 5.5-hour fully guided bike tour of California Wine Country

 Healdsburg Sip 'n' Cycle Bike Tour

 This is your chance for a tour of Sonoma County, known for its white wine varietals and spicy reds.
 On this moderate bike tour, you will ride approximately 18-20 miles (29 to 32 km) in picturesque Dry Creek Valley, home to the town of Healdsburg.
 Many wineries and fun shops reside in Healdsburg, and you will have the opportunity to have a few wine tastings before your lunch stop at a charming winery.
-After lunch and maybe a game of bocce ball, you will be off to one-two more wineries, and then your trip will conclude in Healdsburg Plaza.
+After lunch and maybe a game of bocce ball, you will be off to 1-2 more wineries, and then your trip will conclude in Healdsburg Plaza.
 Make a complete day of it and shop the boutiques, browse the antique stores and visit local art galleries, all within walking distance.

 Amazing!
 Our tour guide Eric was absolutely wonderful.
 Such a gentleman and so knowledgeable.
 He took us to the most wonderful wineries, and prepared an absolutely delicious lunch.
 I will certainly book another Sip n' Cycle, the next time I'm in Napa.

 The tour was wonderful and our guide did a wonderful job.
 Great wineries, delicious lunch prepared by Dustin our guide.
 I would definitely do another tour w Dustin and recommend highly to others.

 Randy and Jen were great hosts!
 We toured 3 different wineries and enjoyed the perfect weather and awesome scenery.
 The lunch was above and beyond what we had expected - more than a typical sandwich and bag of chips!
 Would highly recommend this to anyone

 This tour was amazing!